wax-office-of-inspector-general/wax-developer/docs/learn/my-cloud-wallet/README.md

 * Works on <b>mobile</b> just as easily as it does on a desktop
 * Customers can automatically log into your dApp any time they access it using the [WaxJS feature](./waxjs)

-## Join dApps already using WAX Cloud Wallet
+## Join dApps already using MyCloudWallet

 Convert more customers.
 Completely free.